exceptionless/Website/content/docs/manual-stacking.md

 title: Manual Stacking
 order: 3
 ---
-We try to group events into intuitive stacks, but sometimes you might want to create your own for organization, reporting, troubleshooting, etc.
+We try to group events into intuitive stacks, but sometimes you might want to create your own for organization, reporting, troubleshooting, etc. A good example use case might be when you are introducing a new feature.
+The errors or events you send to Exceptionless may ultimately look like or be the same as events linked to other features in your applications.
+However, you might want to see the events triggered by use of this new feature stacked together.

-We created `SetManualStackingKey` to facilitate this need.
+How might we do this?
+You can use the `SetManualStackingKey` method to facilitate this need.

 ## Creating Custom Stacks